miniature-tiger/archipelago/README.md

 * Ability to construct new ships - COMPLETE

 Scoring:
-* Work out scoring mechanism (linked to contracts)
+* Work out scoring mechanism - COMPLETE
-* Add score dashboard
+* Add score dashboard - COMPLETE
+* Game ending - reduction in players as time passes and how to end the game

 # Phase 3 - Conflicts